Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Related Work

 \subsection{IAD Datasets}

 In Industrial Anomaly Detection (IAD), dataset diversity and scale are critical determinants of model effectiveness.
-Current 2D IAD benchmarks, including MVTec AD~\cite{mvtec}, VisA~\cite{visa}, MVTec Caption~\cite{mvtec-caption}, and Real-IAD~\cite{realiad}, have demonstrated considerable success in establishing foundational evaluation frameworks.
-Real-IAD~\cite{realiad}, the largest existing dataset, encompasses 30 categories, while MVTec AD~\cite{mvtec} and VisA~\cite{visa} contain 15 and 12 categories, respectively.
-The MVTec Caption dataset~\cite{mvtec-caption} augments MVTec AD with descriptive textual annotations; however, it remains confined to a limited set of object types.
-Additional datasets such as MTD~\cite{mtd}, MPDD~\cite{mpdd}, BTAD~\cite{btad}, and KolektorSDD~\cite{KolektorSDD} contribute valuable resources but are constrained by their limited scale and category diversity.
-Despite these contributions, existing datasets exhibit insufficient defect category variability and industrial domain coverage, thereby limiting their utility for evaluating unified and zero-/few-shot IAD paradigms.
-In contrast, our proposed Real-IAD Variety addresses these limitations by substantially enhancing category diversity, industrial scope, and defect typology, thereby advancing the field toward more comprehensive and realistic evaluation scenarios.
+Current 2D IAD benchmarks, including MVTec AD~\cite{mvtec}, VisA~\cite{visa} and Real-IAD~\cite{realiad}, have demonstrated considerable success in establishing foundational evaluation frameworks.
+However, their categorical scope remains limited.
+For example, Real-IAD~\cite{realiad}, the largest existing dataset, encompasses 30 categories, while MVTec AD~\cite{mvtec} and VisA~\cite{visa} contain 15 and 12 categories, respectively.
+Additional datasets such as MTD~\cite{mtd}, MPDD~\cite{mpdd}, BTAD~\cite{btad}, and KolektorSDD~\cite{KolektorSDD} contribute valuable resources but \gbb{suffer from restricted scale and low categorical diversity}.